 For example, a quiet and compact compressor is more suitable for fine craft work, while a more powerful and robust model is a better choice for industrial use.

-How do compressors work and what do they look like?
+How do compressors look and work?

-Piston compressors
+Piston Compressors

 Piston compressors are mostly mobile devices, equipped with a handle and mounted on wheels for easy transport.

-Screw compressors
+Screw Compressors

-how-screw-compressors-work (2)
+how-screw-compressors-work

 • How often will the compressor be in operation?